 Danish Neolithic Stone Double Axe

-A large Danish Neolithic hard stone double axe, of the boat-axe type, drilled through the center.
+A large Danish Neolithic gray hard stone double axe head, of the boat-axe type, drilled through the center with a shaft hole.

 Found in Denmark, Gelsted, Dorf Sondergarde.